 The Brisbane to Gold Coast corridor is subject to high levels of demand, leading to congestion at peak and inter-peak times across both road and rail networks.
-The 2015 Australian Infrastructure Audit projected that, without intervention, the cost of congestion on key corridors in the Gold Coast region would increase by over $1 billion between 2011 and 2031.
+The 2019 Australian Infrastructure Audit projected that, without intervention, the cost of congestion on key corridors in the Gold Coast region would increase by over $700 million between 2016 and 2031.

 On certain sections of the M1 Paciﬁc Motorway, daily traffic volume exceeds 150,000 vehicles, around 40% of which is heavy and light commercial vehicles.
 During peak periods, users experience poor reliability and increasing journey times, particularly where congestion creates bottleneck sections.
-Road incidents are a major contributor to poor reliability, with over 12,000 incidents reported on the M1 Pacific Motorway annually.
+Road incidents are a major contributor to poor reliability, with over 12,000 incidents reported on this corridor annually.

 In the absence of proper planning and investment, future growth in population, employment, tourism and freight will lead to an increase in the cost of congestion in the corridor, with an adverse impact on the region’s productivity.

-The Infrastructure Priority List separately identifies three proposals that align with this program initiative:
+The Infrastructure Priority List separately identiﬁes the following proposals that align with this program proposal:

-- widening of the M1 Pacific Motorway between Eight Mile Plains and Tugun
+- M1 Pacific Motorway capacity: Eight Mile Plains to Tugun

-- capacity improvements to the Gold Coast Rail Line between Kuraby and Beenleigh
+- Gold Coast Rail Line and station improvements: Kuraby to Beenleigh.

-Proponent to identify initiatives and develop options (Stage 2 of Infrastructure Australia’s Assessment Framework), and complete business case development (Stage 3 of the Framework).
+Proponent to develop potential investment options (Stage 2 of Infrastructure Australia’s Assessment Framework), and complete business case development (Stage 3 of the Framework).

 Individual upgrade projects are at various stages of development.